yo-shavit/minimal-mistakes/_posts/2017-12-03-Masters-Thesis.md

 Given a series of historical environment sequences {o<sub>t</sub>, a<sub>t</sub>, r<sub>t</sub>, o<sub>t+1</sub>}<sub>n</sub> (observations, actions, rewards, and future observations respectively), we would like to find a state representation s<sub>t</sub> = E(o<sub>t</sub>) and transition model s<sub>t+1</sub>, r<sub>t</sub> ~ T(s<sub>t</sub>, a<sub>t</sub>) that best predict, given an initial state s<sub>t</sub> and a sequence of actions a<sub>t</sub>, a<sub>t+1</sub>, a<sub>t+2</sub>, ..., the sequence of resulting future rewards r<sub>t</sub>, r<sub>t+1</sub>, r<sub>t+2</sub>, ...

+(Side note: we use "rewards" (r) and "goals" (g) interchangeably - a "goal" is just a type of reward that occurs once at the end of an episode.)

 ![A diagram of the learning model](/assets/images/meng-network-diagram.png)

 In practice, we model the encoder E and transition function T as neural networks (splitting the reward-prediction component of the transition model into a separate network G). the rewards are predicted for a fixed k timesteps into the future.